 Young Musician's Chorus was founded in 2020 after enjoying many years as one of Crowden Music Center's community education offerings.
 Our purpose is to give young musicians a place to sing that caters to their strengths.
 Even at the entry level, which requires no previous experience, we challenge our singers with excellent repertoire that pushes the edge of their capabilities.
 This kind of risk taking results in excitement and rapid growth.
 Such an approach, which is process-oriented rather than product-oriented, is not only much more fun; it yields students who quickly become remarkably adept – with just one rehearsal each week.

-Betsy Marvit acquired high standards for youth choral singing through her tenure of over 20 years at San Francisco Boys Chorus.
+Betsy Marvit acquired high standards for youth choral singing through her tenure of over 25 years at San Francisco Boys Chorus.
 At the Crowden Music Center in Berkeley, where she ran a choral program for over 12 years, she developed a passion for teaching choral music to those who identify as young musicians.
-What started as five 7-year-olds
+What started as five 7-year-olds swelled to

 St. Alban's – about a mile from our previous location – is wonderfully enthusiastic to host our choruses!
 We are absolutely delighted to be so warmly welcome in such a beautiful space.